-This article discusses how to use a hazmat suit correctly, including putting it on, removing it, cleaning / decontamination, and disposal.
+This simple guide discusses how to use a hazmat suit correctly, including putting it on, removing it, cleaning / decontamination, and disposal.

 A hazmat suit is a full body multipurpose protective garment that shields you from inhaling or coming into contact with hazardous chemicals, biological agents or radiation.
 Personnel must be specifically trained to wear hazmat suits in order to deal with hazardous materials.

 If you’re considering the purchase of a hazmat suit we recommend reading our Essential Hazmat Suit Buying Guide.

 Putting On a Hazmat Suit